awdemos/LLMNotes/Week1/LLM_Studies-Nov-17-2024.md

 - The ability o GPT's to accuratetly translate other languages was a surprising behavior when it was first observed.
 - The ability of LLMs to learn things on their own is called emergent behavior.

+- I love the term autoregressive.
+Once you get it and remember to practice identifying that with how LLMs work does go a long way into helping into understand how all of fthe subseqent steps in the model lifecycle.
+Repeat it in your head as many times as you need and it will stick just like any pattern.
+Don't mind repeating exposure to the word to sink into long term memory to make sure it sticks its a great test quesyion.

 ## Build one From Scratch
 The three main stages of coding an LLM are implementing the LLM architecture and data preperation process